mesonbuild/meson/docs/markdown/IndepthTutorial.md

 `pkg-config` file.
 We'll skip that for now and come back to it at the end of this document.

 The first subdirectory we go into is `include`.
-In it we have a a header file for the library that we want to install.
+In it we have a header file for the library that we want to install.
 This requires one line.